Computing and Information Technology BSc (Hons) – 2023 entry

 Why choose this course

-Our BSc Computing and Information Technology course will provide you with a unique combination of computing, business and technical knowledge, enabling you to work as a business analyst or consultant within one of the world’s most exciting industries.
+This course provides you with a unique combination of computing, business and technical knowledge, enabling you to work as a business analyst or consultant.

 What you will study

-Our BSc Computing and Information Technology course will enable you to build a strong technical knowledge together with a functional management focus.
+This course enables you to build strong technical knowledge together with a functional management focus.

-This course is accredited by the British Computer Society.
+This course is accredited by the British Computer Society (BCS).

 BSc (Hons) - BCS, the Chartered Institute for IT

 Accredited by BCS, the Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.